 How to make Artisan Bread

-There are many different industries other than bread that feature artisans producers.
+There are many different industries other than bread that feature artisan producers.
 Cheese, meat, jams and pickles, chocolate, pizza.
-But being artisan doesn’t stop with food!
-It can be used to decorate plasterers, mechanics, craft shops, jewellers and even hairdressers.
+But being an artisan doesn’t stop with food!
+It can be used to describe plasterers, mechanics, craft shops, jewellers and even hairdressers.

 What is special about artisan bread?